 This orientation will be facilitated by your study abroad advisor and will cover content specific to your program and host country.
 It could be conducted in a group setting or one-on-one depending on your type of planned activity abroad.
 Your study abroad advisor will send you more information about this mandatory in-person session after you have been accepted to the program.

-TEAN provides a six-day, pre-semester orientation program in Queenstown, New Zealand.
+TEAN provides a four-day orientation excursion.
 After the TEAN orientation, students will depart for their respective campuses, and will partake in an orientation program on their host university's campus.